yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 * Microsoft SQL Server
 * MariaDB

 The gateway also supports Apache Cassandra for internal data storage.
-For details on supported database versions, see the [API Gateway Installation Guide](/docs/apigtw_install/).
+For details on supported database versions, see [Install an Apache Cassandra database](/docs/apigtw_install/cassandra_install/).

 ## Anti-virus